Saved

 Phase 1, Build Your Application

-• 1.Honors & Activities, Draft freely in your own words, then hit Polish to tighten within Common App character limits.
-AI gives you specific suggestions for what you can add to make each entry stronger, plus an evaluation of overall strength.
+• 1.Honors & Activities, Draft freely in your own words, then hit Polish to tighten each entry within Common App character limits.
+AI gives you specific suggestions for what you can add to make it stronger, plus an evaluation of overall strength.

 • 2.Personal Statement, Brainstorm concepts, get AI feedback on each one, pick a winner, then draft and refine your essay across multiple named drafts.

-• 3.Rec Letters, Organize which teachers you're asking, track their status, and draft your brag sheet.
+• 6.Rec Letters, Organize which teachers you're asking, track their status, and let AI pick the strongest pairings.

 Phase 2, Strategize

-• 7.Spike & Major Analysis, AI reads your full activity list and tells you what "spike" your application projects, and which major/program to apply under at each school.
+• 8.Spike & Major Analysis, AI reads your full profile and tells you what "spike" your application projects and the best major to apply under at each school.
 (Premium)

 Phase 3, Track & Fund

-• 9.Application Tracker, Track every school's status (not started, in progress, submitted, accepted, rejected, waitlisted) in one place.
+• 10.Application Tracker, Track every school's status (not started, in progress, submitted, accepted, waitlisted, rejected) in one place.

-• 10.Calendar & Deadlines, See all your deadlines (EA, ED, RD) on one visual timeline so nothing sneaks up on you.
+• 11.College Calendar, See every EA, ED, and RD deadline on a single visual timeline so nothing sneaks up on you.

 Phase 4, After Decisions